 BEST FOR LONG TERM

-5 Best Audio Mixer for Podcasting
+5 Best Mixers for Podcasting

 Now that you know how to get the best audio mixer, let’s dive into the list of best mixer for your podcasting.

-1. Yamaha MG10 – Best Overall Mixer
+1. Yamaha MG10 – Best Overall Mixer for Podcasting

 The Yamaha MG10 mixer is a best seller and in the field of audio equipment, Yamaha is well-known for its high-quality audio products.
 Build quality is also top-notch and built-to-last.